tensorflow/agents/README.md

 This project adheres to [Google's AI principles](PRINCIPLES.md).
 By participating, using or contributing to this project you are expected to adhere to these principles.

+<a id='Contributors'></a>

+## Contributors

+We would like to recognize the following individuals for their code contributions, discussions, and other work to make the TF-Agents library.

+* James Davidson
+* Ethan Holly
+* Toby Boyd
+* Summer Yue
+* Robert Ormandi
+* Kuang-Huei Lee
+* Alexa Greenberg
+* Amir Yazdanbakhsh
+* Yao Lu
+* Gaurav Jain
+* Christof Angermueller
+* Mark Daoust
+* Adam Wood

 <a id='Citation'></a>